 Digital Marketing and Communications Coordinator

 Sophie joined CIEEM in 2021 to drive the digital marketing strategy and increase brand awareness.
-She joined with a Bachelor’s degree in Media and Communication and has over two years of experience creating and writing content.
-With an interest in the environment and combatting climate change, she is passionate about raising awareness of a brand that is at the forefront of protecting the environment and biodiversity.
+She has a Bachelor’s degree in Media, Communication and Social Media and over three years of experience in content and social media marketing.
+Sophie is currently studying a Level 6 Diploma in Professional Digital Marketing with the Chartered Institute of Marketing (CIM).
+With an interest in the environment and combatting climate change, she is passionate about raising awareness of CIEEM, an organisation committed to protecting nature and biodiversity.
 When she’s not at work, you can find Sophie with her nose in a good book or exploring the outdoors.

 Finance and Office Administration